Parminder Nagra: Early life and education

 A few months after sitting her A-levels and leaving school, Nagra was approached by Jez Simons, her former drama instructor, about becoming part of the Leicester-based theatre company Haithizi Productions, for which he served as the artistic director.
-She accepted and was cast as a chorus member in the 1994 musical Nimai presented at the Haymarket Theatre.
+She accepted and was cast as a chorus member in the 1994 musical Nimai, presented at the Haymarket Theatre in Leicester.
 Only a week into rehearsals, she was switched from the chorus to replace the lead actress, who had dropped out.
 Simons recalls that Nagra, a good singer and actress, also had a quality that raised her above other actresses which led him to select her as the new lead, despite the inconvenience of performing with her arm in a cast.

 Career

 1990s to early 2000s

 Nagra left Leicester for London and decided not to go to university.
-Instead she pursued a theatrical career and her childhood ambition of becoming an actress.
+Instead she pursued her childhood ambition of becoming an actress.
 Nagra's first London theatrical job came in 1994, when she was cast as the Princess in the pantomime Sleeping Beauty at the Theatre Royal Stratford East.
 After Sleeping Beauty, Nagra worked with small Indian theatre companies such as Tara Arts and Tamasha.
-These roles eventually led to its radio and television appearances that defined her career throughout most of the 1990s.
-She also appeared in "The 6th Wonder of the World: The Kali Tutti Story", in 1994.
+These roles eventually led to radio and television appearances that defined her career throughout most of the 1990s.

+Nagra appeared in "The 6th Wonder of the World: The Kali Tutti Story", in 1994.
 In 1996, Nagra took a small part in Chikamatsu Monzaemon's Fair Ladies at a Game of Poem Cards that was performed at Cottesloe, Royal National Theatre.

-Despite lacking formal theatrical training, Nagra signed with Joan Brown, a veteran London-based agent, after which she was cast in minor television roles in the British medical drama series Casualty, and in the television film King Girl, in which she played an abusive member of an all-girl gang.
+Despite lacking formal theatrical training, Nagra signed with Joan Brown, a veteran London-based agent, after which she was cast in minor television roles in the British medical drama series Casualty, and in the made-for-television film King Girl, in which she played an abusive member of an all-girl gang.
 In 1997, Nagra appeared in the three-part drama Turning World alongside Roshan Seth.

 The following year, she appeared on Casualty again.
 In 1999, she played a convenience store clerk in the television film Donovan Quick, opposite Colin Firth.
 Also of note were appearances on the British comedy Goodness Gracious Me.
 Nagra also co-starred in radio plays including, among others, plays by Tanika Gupta.
 In 1998, Nagra co-starred in the radio play Dancing Girls of Lahore which was co-written by her future Bend It Like Beckham co-star Shaheen Khan.

 Nagra's other notable stage roles during this period include: